twinexyz/rsp-patched-local/docs/local_testnet.md

 ## To prove local testnet geth blocks

+## TLDR
+All the following commands below can be executed by running `run.sh` in the root directory.
+Read the following steps for manual proving.

 Run the geth server in dev mode, with http enabled.
 The default port is at http://127.0.0.1:8545
 ```sh
 geth --dev --http --http.api eth,web3,net --http.corsdomain "https://remix.ethereum.org/"